developersCradle/mockito-and-junit-java-unit-testing/README.md

 - We can use this in normal and static methods a like`thenAnswer(inv -> (double) inv.getArgument(0) * 0.8);`

-- What Mockitso says about private method mocking
+- What Mockito says about private method mocking

 <img src="mockitoPrivate.PNG" alt="alt text" width="500"/>

 - Private is ment to **not** call by external code
-	- Why don't test public method which in case calls private methdod, does not make sense.
+	- Why don't test public method which in case calls private method, does not make sense.
 	- If u feel that u need to mock private method → something is **wrong** with class design

 <img src="summary.PNG" alt="alt text" width="400"/>